mattfmiller/doctor-lookup/README.md

-# Project Name
+# Doctor Lookup

-#### A brief program description
+#### Allows users to look up doctors in the portland area

 #### By _**Matt Miller**_

 ## Description

-This webpage will allow a user to ... more detailed.
+This webpage will return a list of doctors in the portland area based on an input of name, medical issue, or specialty.

 #### Specifications